in-toto/in-toto-golang/doc/in-toto_record.md

                                           operating systems.
 It is done by replacing all line separators with a new line character.
-      --spiffe-workload-api-path string   UDS path for SPIFFE workload API
+      --spiffe-workload-api-path string   UDS path for SPIFFE workload API --use-dsse                          Create metadata using DSSE instead of the legacy signature wrapper.
 ```

 ### SEE ALSO